wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

     ![get DLP](../media/13-get-dlp.png)

 6. We now need to retrieve more details about our Custom connector.
-To do so we need to type **Get-AdminPowerAppConnector** in the **Windows PowerShell** command line tool.
+To do so, we need to type **Get-AdminPowerAppConnector** in the **Windows PowerShell** command-line tool.
 Once results are returned copy the **ConnectorName** and **ConnectorId** values to a text editor.

     ![get connector](../media/14-get-connector.png)

-7. Now type **Add-CustomConnectorToPolicy** in the Windows PowerShell command line tool.
+7. Now type **Add-CustomConnectorToPolicy** in the Windows PowerShell command-line tool.

 8. When prompted, provide the **PolicyName** that you copied in step 5.